Christian M. 12 min read

 This has become a priority for some after the current energy crisis has sent some into fuel poverty, highlighting the lack of a coherent global energy policy.

-If it ever gets to market, Vortex devices would probably be the most adaptable of all the wind technologies, allowing even the smallest households to have some energy independence.
+If it ever gets to market, Vortex devices would probably be the most adaptable wind technologies, allowing even the smallest households to have some energy independence.

 But besides this empowering (and perhaps romantic) notion of energy independence, there is the issue of economies of scale.
 Large wind infrastructure is simply more efficient per kWh, as the power output is proportional to the square of the wind speed.